GorMartirosian/Minesweeper/README.md

-The game created using Java.
+Minesweeper created using Java.
 Runs in command line.